6 NIGHTS | 55 MILES | THE CONFLUENCE

 Backpack the Grand Canyon to the confluence of the Little Colorado and Colorado Rivers on this Limited Edition experience.

-Immerse yourself in the serene wonder of the Grand Canyon on a week-long trek to the Conflunce, and beyond.
+Immerse yourself in a Grand Canyon journey of epic proportions on a week-long trek to the Conflunce, and beyond.
 The Confluence is where the turquoise-colored water of the Little Colorado River flows into the frigged, blue-green water of the Colorado River.
 Each trip will include up to four nights camping on the banks and beaches of the Colorado River, and two nights of camping with majestic views above the Redwall or Tonto.
 This week-long, all inclusive Grand Canyon backpacking experience will traverse up to 55 miles on some of the most remote, least traveled canyon trails including the Tanner, Beamer, Escalante Route and Grandview trails.
-Each trek is open to fit and motivated individuals of all ages.
+While this trek is open to fit and motivated individuals of all ages and experience levels, several sections of trail have elements with exposure (ledges) and is not recommended for those with serious fears of height.

 The Confluence was the first trip introduced as part of our Grand Canyon Limited Edition experiences (2022).